 Y=6Y = -6

-To verify our result, it is always convenient to place it in the original equation.
+To verify our result, it is a good idea to insert it back into the original equation.
 Try it!

 Check your understanding